top of page

 The Seiko 6105 is one of the most celebrated vintage tool watches out there today, not only because it played a role in the Vietnam War, but it was also popular with divers of the time.
 From a design standpoint, it’s easy to appreciate its unusual asymmetrical case.
 And we can't fail to mention one even went into space with NASA, per Hodinkee's "Talking Watches" with NASA astronaut David Williams.
 Want to read another cool story about these iconic divers?
 Check out our "A U.S. Navy Diver and His Tested 1971 Seiko 6104-8110 'Captain Willard' Dive Watch."

-This Seiko 6105 comes on a rubber Uncle Straps dive strap, and with nylon strap, leather-backed canvas strap, rugged travel case, and springbar tool.
+This Seiko 6105 comes on a vintage stainless-steel bracelet, and with nylon strap, rubber dive strap, rugged travel case, and springbar tool.

 Quantity

-• DIAL: Seiko-signed dial, with intact lume indices, which feature the correct sugar cube-like consistency and color, and light patina.
-Matching handset, to include its “stoplight” second hand that retains most of its vibrant pinkish-red hue; lume throughout retains its luminescence.
+• DIAL: Seiko "resist"-signed dial, with intact lume indices, which feature the correct sugar cube-like consistency and color, and ever-so-slight patina.
+Matching handset, to include its “stoplight” second hand that retains most of its vibrant pinkish-red hue, also features matching light patina throughout (like the dial); lume throughout also retains its luminescence.

 CASE: Asymmetric stainless-steel case measures a hefty 46mm x 49.5mm.
 Case is in non-machine polished condition, and retains its original light brushed finish.
-Bezel rotates in both directions as designed, and bezel insert has limited wear and "rachets," as designed.
+"Resist"-signed caseback remains nicely legible.
+Bezel rotates in both directions as designed, and bezel insert has next to no wear and "rachets," as designed.

-CRYSTAL: Flawless high-dome Seiko 6105 crystal, no scratches or cracks.
+CRYSTAL: High-dome Seiko 6105 crystal, no deep scratches or cracks.

-MOVEMENT: Seiko 6105B automatic movement, manufactured in March 1972.
+MOVEMENT: Seiko 6105B automatic movement, manufactured in December 1973.
 Movement hacks, as designed.
-Although not performed by us, this Willard operates as if it has been serviced in the last few years.
+We have performed a full service on this Captain Willard diver.

 CROWN: "Lock"-signed crown locks as designed; Seiko's 6105 design did not feature a screw-down crown, but instead a mechanism that locked the crown in place to keep it from moving.